ChrisQlasty/RNNtoyPipeline/README.md

 # RNNtoyPipeline
-Toy example of pipeline for preparing variable length sequences
+[In this notebook](RNNtoyPipeline.ipynb) a toy example of pipeline for preparing variable length sequences is presented.